How to Convert Python Files into Executables

 Using PyInstaller package to bundle Python applications and all its dependencies into a single stand-alone executables.

-· 4 min read · Updated may 2022 · General Python Tutorials
+· · 6 min read · Updated dec 2023 · General Python Tutorials

-PyInstaller freezes Python applications into a stand-alone executables under Windows, GNU/Linux, Mac OS X, FreeBSD, Solaris and AIX.
+PyInstaller freezes Python applications into stand-alone executables under Windows, GNU/Linux, Mac OS X, FreeBSD, Solaris and AIX.
 The user can run and execute the resulting packaged application without installing a Python interpreter or any modules.
-It supports Python 2.7 and Python 3.4+ and successfully bundles the major and famous Python packages such as numpy, PyQT, Django and more.
+It supports Python 2.7 and Python 3.4+ and successfully bundles the major and famous Python packages such as numpy, PyQT, Django, and more.

 Read Also: How to Make a Process Monitor in Python.